s0rta/revengate-new/docs/design/monsters.md

 In addition to the mask, gleugts typically wear as sleeveless vest and a skirt that looks more like a Victorian take on the Roman battle attire than like a kilt.
 It's also common to them to have a pocket watch on a chain and a ceremonial dagger on their belt.

 Gleugts are adept at magic and can cast a wide range of spells, especially the older individuals who can be identified by their longer horns and their more leathery tattered wings.
 Their mastery of spells come from a natural affinity with magic rather than from long studying.
-Their intelligence is in fact lower than that of the human and they respond in impulsive manner rather than in a calculated way most of the time.
+Their intelligence is in fact lower than that of the average human and they respond in impulsive manner rather than in a calculated way most of the time.
 They are smart enough to execute coordinated attacks between multiple individuals and to command other thinking beasts.

 Gleugts prefer to dedicate their life to communion with nature through meditation and various rituals, but they will venture inside human civilisations to gather various ingredients for their rituals and for other items that they can't craft themselves.